-Stefan Felder is a Senior Lecturer in hydraulic engineering and applied fluid mechanics at the Water Research Laboratory.
+Stefan Felder is an Associate Professor in hydraulic engineering and applied fluid mechanics at the Water Research Laboratory.
 He holds a Dipl.-Ing. from RWTH Aachen University, Germany and a PhD from the University of Queensland for which he was awarded the Dean’s award for Research Higher Degree Excellence.
 He joined UNSW in 2014, having established and leading the hydraulic engineering research group conducting high-level fundamental and applied research in WRL’s large-scale experimental facilities.

 Stefan explores advanced experimental methods in the laboratory and at full-scale, to resolve applied and fundamental research challenges in hydraulic engineering.
 This includes air-water flow phenomena and optimisation of water engineering infrastructure for flow conveyance, fish passage and environmental flows.